 What is ASCAP?
 Why should I know about them if I want to stream music in my business?

 ASCAP is a short form for the American Society of Composers, Authors, and Publishers.
 It is a not-for-profit membership organization representing more than 850,000 songwriters, composers, lyricists, and music publishers.
 They are the only performing rights organization that was formed and is run entirely by its members.
-ASCAP catalog has more than 16 million musical works.
-Their members receive royalties ensuring that their hard work is compensated.
+Their catalog has more than 16 million musical works.
+Members receive royalties ensuring that their hard work is compensated.

 In 2021 alone, $1,254 billion in royalties made available for their 850,000 members.